Computational-Morphogenomics-Group/Ladder/README.md

 ## Issues and contact

-For questions and help requests, please reach out to [PUT CONTACT HERE][contact-address].
+For additional questions, please reach out to:
+- ob2391@columbia.edu
+- bmd2151@columbia.edu

 If you encounter any bugs, please report it through the [issue tracker][issue-tracker].
 In general, providing a minimally reproducible example is the best way to facilitate easy debugging of issues.

 ## License and citation